Vyral/base-template/_posts/2019-03-07-is-it-worth-it-for-you-to-buy-a-fixer-upper.md

 Finally, **make sure you know your stress limits**.
 There’s a lot of opportunity in fixing and flipping a home, but it’s not without its headaches.
 Many times, these projects take longer than you think and end up costing more than you originally estimated, so your ability to deal with these kinds of variables is crucial.

-If you still want to go through with buying a fixer upper, don’t hesitate to give me a call so I can help you get started.
+If you still want to go through with buying a fixer-upper, don’t hesitate to give me a call so I can help you get started.
 If you have any other real estate needs, feel free to reach out to me as well.
 I look forward to speaking with you.